 - Non-EU/EEA students: 1 May (the original deadline of 1 April has been extended due to COVID-19)

 - EU/EEA students and students who do not need a study visa/residence permit through VU Amsterdam*: 1 June (the original deadline of 1 May has been extended due to COVID-19)

 Master in Environment and Resource Management

-The Master’s on Environment and Resource Management is a one-year programme that combines exposure to a multidisciplinary theoretical understanding of environmental issues as well as a thorough grasp of different tools to assess environmental problems.
+The Master’s on Environment and Resource Management is a one-year program that combines exposure to a multidisciplinary theoretical understanding of environmental issues as well as a thorough grasp of different tools to assess environmental problems.
 Workshops and individual and group assignments play an important part.
-In many cases you are free to choose subjects that suit your personal interests and ambitions.
+In many cases, you are free to choose subjects that suit your personal interests and ambitions.

 You can opt for four specializations:

 - Environmental Studies

 The Environment and Resource Management Program offers excellent career prospects in the field of the environment, policy, and management.
 Our graduates find jobs as consultants, policymakers or continue their careers as Ph.D. researchers or employees at ministries, NGO’s and other institutions in the Netherlands and abroad.

 Spending part of the study time in external traineeships and research projects is a good way to prepare for and familiarize oneself with the labor market.
 Through its network, the Institute for Environmental Studies assists its students in finding opportunities for external traineeships.
 The Alumni network also assists students in finding traineeships and helps them become oriented toward the labor market.

 In addition, the faculty and GeoVUsie (the student association of the Faculty) organize business days.
 Seminars are also provided by professionals from trade and industry at IVM and the faculty.